rsnel/slip0039/README.md

 ## Testsuite

-The original test-suite is included as vectors.json and can be checked by running `./test.sh` or `make test`
+The original test-suite is included as the first 40 entries of vectors.json and can be checked by running `./test.sh` or `make test`

+Test 41 can detect certain errors in modular arithmetic.

+## Portability

+The program is known to work on Linux and MacOS.
+MacOS does not support mlockall(), so when you use this application on MacOS your secret may leak to swap.

 ## Examples